On This Page

 Since the sun is ultimately responsible for heating the air, a heat-pump hot water system can be viewed as a particular solar water heater.
 Unlike solar hot water systems, heat-pump systems lack an electric or gas-boosting system.
 However, they consume electricity when heating water to run the compressor and fan on the evaporator.

-How does heat pump hot water work?
+How does a heat pump hot water system work?

-* A heat exchanger transfers the heat from the heated refrigerant gas pipes to a tank where water is stored.
+- A heat exchanger transfers the heat from the heated refrigerant gas pipes to a tank where water is stored.

 Benefits of heat pump hot water

-- Massive savings in hot water related expenses over the long term
+- Massive savings in hot water-related expenses over the long term.

-- No roof space or panels needed
+- No roof space or panels are needed.

 - Ease of installation as a solar heat pump uses the same connections as an electric hot water system.

 Heat pump suitability